 A septic tank is a watertight chamber made of concrete, fiberglass, or plastic, with an inlet and outlet.
 Wastewater from your home flows into the septic tank, where it is held for a period of time to allow solids to settle out.
-The partially treated wastewater then flows out of the septic tank into a leach field or drain field for further treatment.
+The partially treated wastewater then flows out of the septic tank for camper into a leach field or drain field for further treatment.

-Septic tanks come in a variety of sizes, but most have a capacity of 1,000 to 1,500 gallons.
+Septic tanks for campers come in a variety of sizes, but most have a capacity of 1,000 to 1,500 gallons.
 They are typically located underground and should be checked every three to five years to ensure they are functioning properly.

 Can you hook up your RV to a septic tank?

 Yes, you can permanently hook up your RV to septic.
 However, you will need to have the tank pumped out more frequently than if it were just being used by your home.
 In addition, you will need to be careful not to overload the septic tank with too much water at one time.

 It is important to note that not all septic tanks are created equal.
 Some are designed for RVs and some are not.
 Be sure to check with your local health department or sewage treatment plant before hooking up your RV to a septic tank.